KangningZhang/DeepCaImX/README.md

 ## Acknowledge
-#### Please receive my GREATEST RESPECT for Yifei's cleaning up job and Dr. Yang's supervision work.
-Please also let me express my appreciated to everyone who share me your precious comments on our work.
+#### I extend my greatest respect to Yifei Sun for the exceptional cleanup work and to Dr. Weijian Yang for the invaluable supervision.
+I also wish to express my sincere appreciation to those who shared their precious comments on our work.